Discord-Net-Labs/Discord.Net-Labs/docs/guides/text_commands/post-execution.md

 ---
-uid: Guides.ChatCommands.PostExecution
+uid: Guides.TextCommands.PostExecution
 title: Post-command Execution Handling
 ---

-# Post-execution Handling for Commands
+# Post-execution Handling for Text Commands

 When developing commands, you may want to consider building a post-execution handling system so you can have finer control